Company Profile

 The Melbourne Sun Newspaper, Australia Australian Air Cushion Vehicles Development Craft #5 (AACVD5) on demonstration day at Moorabbin Airport, near Melbourne around 1967 Rob Wilson (on the left) and Chris Fitzgerald (on the right) with their AACVD5 hovercraft on demonstration day at Moorabbin Airport, near Melbourne around 1967

-1961 - present
+1961

-Neoteric Australia slowly began providing technical services, prototype components, occasional manufactured parts and to undertake experimental testing and model building to help the company.
+Neoteric Australia slowly began providing technical services, prototype components, occasionally manufactured parts and to undertake experimental testing and model building to help the company.
 The company continues presently to operate its testing facility at Hastings, Victoria, Australia.

 1961 - 1973